kshitijgodara/SampleProject/README.md

 In Swift there are two very common implementations of this pattern: Extensions and Delegation.

+## Features
+- API class : `AppApiManager`
+- MVC pattern used (recommanded by Apple)
+- Ready to fetch others section or period (see `Parameters` struct).
+- Modular enough to add others calls from NY Times API.
+- Ready for background fetch (using `URLSession` with delegate).
+- Models are using `Codable` protocol  (new in swift 4) : JSON parsing is quick and easy.
+- Unit Testing using XCTest
+- UI Testing using XCUITest
+- CI/CD - Sonar Qube

 ## Installation

 * Installation by cloning the repository